FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/03Task3.md

 ![Guac Login](guac_log.png)

 - The Guacamole home page will have a list of connections.
-Click on the connection labled **Lab Desktop**
+Click on the connection labeled **Lab Desktop**

 ![Kali con](kali_con.png)